Skip to content

 1. Learn the craft of writing.

 The first thing a ‘wannabe’ author needs to do is learn the craft of writing.
 This isn’t to say you must get a MFA, but you should take writing courses.
-There are some online courses that are free.
-And, you should belong to writing groups.
+Some online courses are free.
+And you should belong to writing groups.

 Along with this, you should actually be writing.
 Practice does make better.

-Finally, you’ve got to read and read and read in the genre you want to write and in lots of other genres also.
+Finally, you’ve got to read and read and read in the genre you want to write and in lots of other genres.
 You especially want to read recently traditionally published books.

-This will help you get an idea of what publishers are looking for, what quality work is being published, and how it’s written.
+This will help you understand what publishers are looking for, what quality work is being published, and how it’s written.

 2. Join a critique group.